OnePlaceSolutions/OnePlaceLiveSitePnP/README.md

     ![](./README-Images/credentials.png)

-5. The OnePlace Solutions site template template will then be downloaded and applied to your site collection:
+5. The OnePlace Solutions site template will then be downloaded and applied to your site collection:

     ![](./README-Images/applychanges.png)